brefphp/bref/docs/installation.md

 ```
 composer require mnapoli/bref
 ```

-> Notice: For running the latest version of Bref, you must have installed PHP 7.2.
+> To run the latest version of Bref you must have PHP 7.2 or greater!
+If you are using PHP 7.1 or less an older (outdated) version of Bref will be installed instead.

 The `bref` command line tool can now be used by running `vendor/bin/bref` in your project.